-Maltby Street Market—is a smaller version of London’s Borough Market that comes up with healthy and delicious street food stalls, a fantastic location, and a less crowdy environment.
+Maltby Street Market is a smaller version of London’s Borough Market that comes up with healthy and delicious street food stalls, a fantastic location, and a less crowded environment.

-Yes, Maltby Street Market is one of the unique food markets in London and a hotspot for all the foodies located in Bermondsey, in a small alley called Ropewalk.
+Maltby Street Market is one of the unique food markets in London and a hotspot for all the foodies in Bermondsey.
+It is located in a small alley called Ropewalk.

-Exploring this food heaven is like treating your tastebuds to some home-brewed foods and drinks.
-Discovering small food stalls and restaurants—located near Victorian railway arches just behind the Tower Bridge—will offer you some freshly prepared items that you will find nowhere else.
+Exploring this food heaven is like treating your tastebuds to home-brewed foods and drinks.
+Discovering small food stalls and restaurants near Victorian railway arches just behind the Tower Bridge will offer you some freshly prepared items you will find nowhere else.

 Why Should We Visit Maltby Street Market?

-Busy with their shopping or eating some mouthwatering foods, including grilled meat, seafood, cakes, pastries.
-And not to mention its offering of pop-up bars, restaurants, and eateries.
+This market offers mouthwatering foods, including grilled meat, seafood, cakes, and pastries.
+It also offers pop-up bars, restaurants, and eateries.

 This market is new in comparison to other food markets in London.
-But it is a must-visit place if you go for lunch or want to grab some tasty snacks—a short walk from the London bridge.
+It is a short walk away from the London Bridge.

 8 Best Food Heavens Near Maltby Street Market